The Bankrate promise

 - Hilton Aspire Card: Annual free weekend night

-- Marriott Bonvoy Brilliant Card: Receive 1 Free Night Award every year after your Card renewal month.
-Award can be used for one night (redemption level at or under 85,000-point stay Marriott Bonvoy points) at a participating hotel.
+- Marriott Bonvoy Brilliant Card: Receive 1 Free Night Award every year after your card renewal month.
+Award can be used for one night (redemption level at or under 85,000 Marriott Bonvoy points) at hotels participating in Marriott Bonvoy®.
 Certain hotels have resort fees.

 - The World of Hyatt Credit Card*: Annual free night valid at a Category 1-4 hotel